N-F9/N-F9/README.md

 ### Hello, I'm Nick Ferguson!

 I enjoy programming, biking, training my dog, and playing in the stock market.
 I'm currently attending the University of Pittsburgh, B.S.
-Computer Science.
+Computer Science with a minor in Math.

 <!--
 #### Developer, Student